Facility Rules and Policies

 - The speed limit is 25 mph unless otherwise posted.

 - Legally licensed motor vehicles are allowed only on Refuge roads open to the public.
 Unlicensed off-highway vehicles (OHVs) may not be used anywhere on the Refuge.

 - Hiking, walking, jogging, bicycling, and other similar activities are permitted only on roadways, parking areas, and trails that are open for public use.

 - Dogs must be under the direct control of a responsible person at all times.

-- Stopping and parking is allowed only in designated areas.
+- Parking is allowed only in designated areas.
 Please be mindful of other visitors and do not block access to roadways, parking lots, or kiosks.

 - Wildlife observation and photography are allowed only from designated trails, the auto tour route, and designated vehicle pullouts and parking areas.